thoth-tech/ThothTech-Documentation-Website/src/content/docs/Request-for-help/How-to-request-for-help.md

 **Content you need to provide:**

 - **Backlog:**
-  Provide the task name from the backlog.
+  Provide the Backlog name and task name.

 - **Component:**
   Specify the component or module you are working on.